MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Do deep neural networks have an inbuilt Occam's razor? [[paper]](https://arxiv.org/abs/2304.06670)
+  - Key Word: Kolmogorov Complexity; Inductive Bias; Occam’s Razor; No Free Lunch Theorems.
+  - <details><summary>Digest</summary> The remarkable performance of overparameterized deep neural networks (DNNs) must arise from an interplay between network architecture, training algorithms, and structure in the data.
+To disentangle these three components, we apply a Bayesian picture, based on the functions expressed by a DNN, to supervised learning.
+The prior over functions is determined by the network, and is varied by exploiting a transition between ordered and chaotic regimes.
+For Boolean function classification, we approximate the likelihood using the error spectrum of functions on data.
+When combined with the prior, this accurately predicts the posterior, measured for DNNs trained with stochastic gradient descent.
+This analysis reveals that structured data, combined with an intrinsic Occam's razor-like inductive bias towards (Kolmogorov) simple functions that is strong enough to counteract the exponential growth of the number of functions with complexity, is a key to the success of DNNs.

 - The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning. [[paper]](https://arxiv.org/abs/2304.05366)
   - Micah Goldblum, Marc Finzi, Keefer Rowan, Andrew Gordon Wilson.
   - Key Word: No Free Lunch Theorem; Kolmogorov Complexity; Model Selection.